Home

 Insulin resistance is a symptom of a slowed metabolism.
 The body needs insulin to effectively control the amount of sugar in the body.
 Insulin helps the blood sugar (glucose) enter our cells.
 If the blood sugar can't get into cells, then the body produces more and more insulin, affecting kidney function and raising the level of blood fats.

 The visceral fat inside the abdomen is the toughest to target for weight loss.
 A sedentary lifestyle can contribute to the build up of this fat.
-You can burn more calories as you increase your metabolism through exercise.
+You can burn more calories as you increase your fat burning through exercise.
 Your basal metabolic rate (BMR) is the amount of energy expended while at rest.
 This decreases with age and from dieting (odd as that seems).
 The constant stopping and starting in tennis produces a great BMR-increasing workout.

 We need to be intentional and proactive with healthy eating and exercise.
 The more live food we can consume the better.
 Live foods like raw spinach and various nuts have enzymatic activity that helps the digestion and nutrient absorption.
 Cooked foods, for the most part, are void of living enzymes.